 Overall, wood is safer and more sustainable than plastic.
 Wood is naturally antimicrobial, which protects against bacteria like Salmonella and E. coli, as they tend to die off more quickly on wood surfaces compared to plastic.
 High-quality wooden boards have a longer lifespan, and can last for many years if properly maintained.

 I personally invested in a butcher-block style cutting board that I use 90% of the time.
 I love it for many reasons, but the convenience of having a nice-looking, super durable board that sits on the counter helps me to avoid creating more dishes and messes.
-I also really love these composite cutting boards from amazon.
+Finally, I really love these composite cutting boards from amazon.
 They’re dishwasher-friendly but no microplastics involved!

-What Are The Best Cutting Boards?
+What Are The Best Non-Toxic Cutting Boards?

 Linking a few that I love and use daily!